JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 ## Overview
 The lumbar reigion of the spine is a major cause of pain and disability worldwide, infact it is the leading cause of disability with around 600 million people suffering from the varying conditions arising from degeneration in the lumbar discs.
 The RSNA hosted this competition from June-September 2024 with the hopes that “Competitors will ... build algorithms that advance our ability to accurately and rapidly identify and classify lumbar degenerative spine disease.
 Such tools have the potential to improve current state-of-the art technology and transform the future of degenerative spine diagnosis and management”.

 The goal for the entrants of the competition is to use deep learning methods to accurately and reliably predict whether the patient has lumbar degeneration as well as the level of severity of said condition.
-The RSNA provides a dataset of 1,975 studies (patients) MRI scans with three differing types: Sagittal T1, Sagittal T2/STIR and Axial T2.
+The RSNA provides a dataset of 1,975 studies-worth of MRI scans with three differing types: Sagittal T1, Sagittal T2/STIR and Axial T2 (each study has 50 or more scans).

 A sagittal T1 image is taken from the sagittal plane of the body (side on) and T1 indicates that fat is more visible in the scan, due to the shorter times between pulses in the MRI scans.